libratom/libratom/README.md

 ## Entity extraction

 Libratom provides a CLI with planned support for a range of email processing tasks.
-Currently, the CLI supports entity extraction from individual PST files and directories of PST files.
+Currently, the CLI supports entity extraction from individual PST and mbox files, or directories containing one or more PST and mbox files.

 To see available commands, type: